Zirak/SO-ChatBot/README.md

 For usage info, on how to use the bot, see [here](https://github.com/Zirak/SO-ChatBot/wiki/Interacting-with-the-bot).

 ###Running the bot###

 The bot is currently a big dangle-on script running in your browser. **Run `bookmarklet.js`** in your browser to get it up an' running.
 For some tips on handling the bot, see [Bot Handling](https://github.com/Zirak/SO-ChatBot/wiki/Bot-Handling).

+If you wish, you can also run it headlessly on top of phantomjs and node:

+* Install [phantomjs 2](http://phantomjs.org/) (yes, it has to be 2 and above).
+Differs from platform to platform.
+* Install nightmare: `npm install nightmare`
+* Edit your credentials into `run-headless.js`
+* Hit the road: `env DEBUG=nightmare node run-headless.js`

 ###Building###